 How a multi-product firm reaches equilibrium?

-After having introduced with PPC and iso-revenue line, it is time to explore how a multi-product firm reaches equilibrium (maximizes revenue for the given prices of products).
-Firm has to maximize revenue constrained by given prices of factor inputs and products, given PPC, and given limited factor inputs.
+After having introduced the PPC and iso-revenue line, it is time to explore how a multi-product firm reaches equilibrium (maximizes revenue for the given prices of products).
+The firm has to maximize revenue constrained by the given prices of factor inputs and products, given PPC, and given limited factor inputs.
 So, this analysis is a constrained profit maximization.

 There are two conditions for the profit maximization: